painting a room

 • Will some areas require specialised equipment, such as the paint pad tool described in Tip #22?

 • How do you plan on applying the paint?
-I.e. will it be via a brush, a roller, a paint sprayer, or maybe a mixture of all three?
+I.e. will it be via a paintbrush, a roller, a paint sprayer, or maybe a mixture of all three?

 • Can you remove all the fixtures & furnishings from the room, or will some stay put?